alamahant/fedorarc/INSTRUCTIONS.md

 Then, from within that VM:

-# Clone the repository in /root folder
+Clone the repository in /root folder: cd /root git clone https://github.com/alamahant/fedorarc.git
-cd /root
-git clone https://github.com/alamahant/fedorarc.git

-# Copy the transformation script to /root
-cp fedorarc/scripts/deliver-us-from-evil.sh /root/
+Copy the transformation script to /root: cp fedorarc/scripts/deliver-us-from-evil.sh /root/

-# Run as root
+Run as root:
 chmod +x deliver-us-from-evil.sh
 ./deliver-us-from-evil.sh

 The script will install dependencies, build OpenRC components, configure the system, and remove systemd runtime traces.

-🔄 Dual Boot Option
+DUAL BOOT OPTION:

-IMPORTANT UPDATE
+IMPORTANT UPDATE:

 A new script named coexist-with-evil.sh was added to enable dual boot between OpenRC and systemd.

-If you wish to explore this scenario, please use:
+If you wish to explore this scenario then please use:
 ./coexist-with-evil.sh

 instead of:
 ./deliver-us-from-evil.sh

-🎯 Init System Selector

-After running coexist-with-evil.sh, a convenient script is installed at:

-/usr/local/bin/select_init
+INIT SYSTEM SELECTOR:

+For dual boot systems, there is an init system selector script placed at /usr/local/bin/select_init that easily lets you select your desired init system for next boot.

 Usage:

-# Run the init selector
+select_init
+(interactive menu)

+Or directly:
 select_init openrc
 select_init systemd